 Guidelines for Conducting Research

-Your permit may be delayed, if your research will involve ground disturbance.
+If your research will involve ground disturbance, your permit may be delayed.
 Research proposals that involve ground disturbance, such as digging or scraping of surface materials, may require an extended period of time for review.

 Ground disturbing activities often have the potential to impact archeological resources both on and below the ground surface.
 As such, applications that propose ground disturbance warrant a more thorough review under section 106 of National Historic Preservation Act.